jaybaws/micrometer-metrics/ibmmq-metrics/README.md

 # IBM MQ metrics
-Bridges useful IBM MQ metrics to Micrometer.
+Bridges useful IBM MQ metrics via OpenTelemetry.

 ## How it works
 This is a standalone java application that will connect to MQ using the admin Java API and PCF queries.
 Every minute, it will update its metrics.
-When this application is instrumented with an agent that is capable of shipping Micrometer metrics, you can easily set up and end-to-end metric feed.
+Metrics are shipped via OpenTelemetry.

 ## Available metrics
 - `qmgr`